 As performance artist I travel to places of tension between collective and individual, where fear and vision meet, building bridges and learning how to keep these connections alive.

 I am an avid mountaineer both in summer and winter and a sailor.
-I am fascinated with radical self-reliance and solarpunk.
+I enjoy the theory and practice of solarpunk.

 Large Group Facilitation